Revelstoke, British Columbia: Sports

 Revelstoke has produced some talented athletes in winter sports, notably ice hockey.

 The former local BCJHL team, the Revelstoke Bruins, had a number of future NHLers on its roster in the 1970s and 1980s, including Bruce Holloway, Ron Flockhart, and Rudy Poeschek.
 The current Revelstoke Kootenay International Junior Hockey League team is the Revelstoke Grizzlies, the former KIJHL team of locally born Aaron Volpatti.
-Another notable professional hockey player for the Austrian Hockey League is Andrew Kozek who was also born in Revelstoke.
+Another notable professional hockey player for the Austrian Hockey League is Andrew Kozek, who was also born in Revelstoke.

-Norwegian immigrants brought skiing and ski jumping to Revelstoke, and by the 1910s, several ski jumping hills had been built around town.
-Revelstoke Ski Club was founded in 1914, and by the following year had reached 102 members.
+Norwegian immigrants brought skiing and ski jumping to Revelstoke, and by the 1910s, several ski jumping hills had been built around the town.
+Revelstoke Ski Club was founded in 1914 and, by the following year, had reached 102 members.
 The pinnacle of the club was the annual Winter Carnival Tournament.
-The first tournament was held in 1915, and had, in addition to cross-country skiing competitions, ski jumping competitions for boys under 16 and the title of Champion of British Columbia.
+The first tournament was held in 1915 and had, in addition to cross-country skiing competitions, ski jumping competitions for boys under 16 and the title of Champion of British Columbia.
 Nels Nelsen Hill, first known as Big Hill, opened in 1916.
 Revelstoke became an international center for ski jumping, attracting the world elite for the annual tournament.
 Revelstoke's own Nels Nelsen set the world records in the hill, at 73 meters (240 ft) in 1925 and 82 m set by Bob Lymburne in 1932.
 The hill was completely renovated by 1948, leading to further international tournaments.
 The town even considered placing a bid for the 1968 Winter Olympics.
 However, throughout the 1960s, the interest in ski jumping was declining, with subsequent consequences for the number of spectators.
 The last tournament was held in 1975.